Erasiel/algds-eng/exercises/09_graphs/exercises_09_graphs.md

 ---

-### Exercise 5
+### Exercise 6

 Run depth-first search (first without implementing it) on the graph of Exercise 3.
-Assume that nodes and neighbors are ordered alphabetically.
+Assume that vertices and their neighbors are ordered alphabetically.
 What is the output of the algorithm?

 ---

-### Exercise 6
+### Exercise 7

 Implement depth-first search.
-Use the example of Exercise 3 for guidance and the outline below with one of the `Graph` subclasses from Exercise 2.
-The `DFSOut` type represents the properties of a node we compute with the algorithm.
-Feel free to use this type in tracking the properties of nodes during the algorithm.
-Extend the graph implementation with any public (or private) method if you deem it necessary.
+Use the example of Exercise 6 for guidance and the outline below with one of the `Graph` subclasses from Exercise 2.
+The `DFSOut` type represents the properties of a vertex that are computed by the algorithm.
+Feel free to use this type in tracking the properties of vertices during the algorithm.

 ```py